syncthing/docs/users/config.rst

         Enabling this is highly discouraged - use at your own risk.
 You have been warned.

     When set to ``true``, this device will pretend not to see instructions to delete files from other devices.
+The mechanism is described in a :doc:`separate chapter </advanced/folder-ignoredelete>`.

 .. option:: folder.scanProgressIntervalS